How do I apply for a death certificate?

 Anyone can apply for a death certificate.
 This provides basic information such as name, date and place of death.

-Only the next of kin can apply for a certified death certificate.
-A certified death certificate is a certified copy of the original death registration.
-The certified death certificate contains all registered information and signatures.
+Only the next of kin can apply for a certified copy of the death registration.
+This is a certified copy of the original death registration and contains all registered information and signatures.

 How do I apply?